 Canada Points System

-Being able to communicate and work in one or both of Canada’s official languages is very important.
-Knowing English, French or both helps you in the Canadian job market.
+Being able to communicate effectively in one or both of Canada’s official languages is very important while assessing a candidate’s eligibility to migrate to the country.
+Knowing English or French or both helps you to integrate better and faster to the Canadian society.

 |First Official Language||Speaking||Listening||Reading||Writing|

 |CLB level 9 or higher||6||6||6||6|